There are tons of Things to Do in Penang lists out there, but few geared towards first timers and families traveling to Penang.

 Overall, Penang didn’t disappoint — far surpassing our expectations in most cases, though falling a bit short in a couple of areas that we’ll cover in this article as well.

-Whether you’re traveling solo, as a couple, or with kids, we’re sure you’ll find this first-hand guide useful, particularly if you, like us, find yourself visiting Penang for the first time.
+Whether you’re traveling solo, as a couple, or with kids, we’re sure you’ll find this first-hand guide on things to do in Penang useful, particularly if you, like us, find yourself visiting Penang for the first time.

 While our guides are generally geared towards independent travelers, we’ve included more than the usual number of guided tours and day trips, owing to the amazing value foreign tourists are sure to find in Malaysia, and the high quality of tours on offer in Penang relative to other destinations across Southeast Asia.